sebastianmihai01/k8s-components/README.md

 # k8s-components
-Reusable components to be used with kubernetes
-Written in both TS and Python (not dockerised or transformed into any helm chart)
+Reusable component template (cannot be used standalone!) to be used with K8s, also compatible with microservices in mind Written in both TS and Python (not dockerised or transformed into any helm chart)